-Now we all know it’s hard enough to get human beings on board with your brand – let alone our four legged friends!
+Now we all know it’s hard enough to get human beings on board with your brand.
+Let alone our four legged friends and pets!

 Paleo-Pups, Grain-Free Kitties and Raw Pets

-Research is showing that moving away from processed ingredients can dramatically improve a pet’s life expectancy, energy levels and quality of life.
-Not to mention how, just like when we eat whole foods, these diets can keep pets fuller for longer – until they spot that roast you’ve been cooking of course.
+Research is showing that moving away from processed ingredients can dramatically improve life expectancy, energy levels and quality of life.

 We all love our pets and want them to be healthy, which it’s where the need is born for brands that cater to the sensitive stomachs of our furry friends.
-Already the industry has seen a marked increase in GMO free, gluten free and whole food based pet ingredients – but how can you position your brand amongst the early adopters?
+Already the industry has seen a marked increase in GMO free, gluten free and whole food based pet ingredients.
+How can you position your brand amongst the early adopters?

 Distrusting the big FMCG Beasts

 As owners become increasingly conscious of food ingredients and more mindful of what’s best for their pets there’s a rising tide towards a distrust of FMCG brands.
 Now we love you guys – seriously, call us.
 Let’s do lunch sometime.
 Large brands have the advantage of experience, product expertise, a budget for R&D and brand equity that the disruptors in the market would kill for.
 However, in this category there’s a preference towards independent brands.
 They come without a complex ingredients list and perhaps unfavourable product recall history.